Introduction

 that are located on either side of the spreading ridge proved the hypothesis.

-How the vents are formed
+How the vents are created

 The superheated water is immediately cooled when it reaches the cold ocean